 - Sharing and collaboration on office documents.

 What about Teams?

-Zoom has been criticised by many for their lack of security on the platform.
-If you’ve ever heard the term “Zoom bombing” this was coined by online trouble makers appearing in private zoom meetings.
+Zoom has been criticised by many for its lack of security on the platform.
+If you’ve ever heard the term “Zoom bombing”, this was coined by online trouble makers appearing in private zoom meetings.
 Zoom has now fixed many of the security concerns that were raised back in March with regular Zoom security updates.

-To conclude – if you are in business Microsoft Teams is probably your first choice.
+To conclude, Teams or Zoom?- if you are in business, Microsoft Teams is probably your first choice.
 The full integration with Office 365 wins hands down.
 However, if you want to reach more people and a wider audience, then Zoom would be our recommendation for virtual events or webinars.

 Want to learn how we can help your business?
 Get in touch with us today.